About The Graide Network (TGN)

 User experience designers in front of a wall of sticky notes with user quotes and grouping them by theme.

-• An easier way to share grades and provide feedback to the class.
+• An easier method to share grades and feedback

 Findings